-GCL and the broader uranium market have performed strongly over the last few years, perhaps in acknowledgement of nuclear's vital role in the carbon-free energy mix.
-Supply-side concerns persist, the managers add, which has put pressure on the price of uranium and driven returns in the sector.
-Further upsides could follow as global efforts to decarbonise intensifies.
+GCL and the broader uranium market have performed strongly over the last few years as nuclear's vital role in the carbon-free energy mix continues to be widely acknowledged.
+Supply-side concerns persist, which has put pressure on the price of uranium and driven returns in the sector.
+Further upsides should follow as global efforts to decarbonise intensifies.

 Subdued market sentiment in recent months has hit the share prices of companies in the sector, however, along with a weakening uranium spot price from its high in January 2024.
-It appears that a subsequent pause in buying activity lowered trading volumes in the spot market, while prices may have also been negatively impacted by reports of profit taking by hedge funds.
+A subsequent pause in buying activity has lowered trading volumes in the spot market, while prices may have also been negatively impacted by reports of profit taking by hedge funds.
+There's no getting away from the short-, medium-, and long-term dynamics at play that should result in sustained spot price growth, however.